Donald Nieman: Research

 In 2024, Anthem Press published his book, The Path to Paralysis: How American Politics Became Nasty, Dysfunctional, and a Threat to the Republic, which examines the transformation of American political culture from the Great Society era to the present.
 The 400-page work traces nearly 60 years of American history through a chronological narrative organized around presidential administrations from 1964 onward.
 Nieman argues that while political nastiness began in the late 1960s, true polarization only emerged after 2008.
-He identifies multiple factors contributing to this development, including changes in media landscape, economic disruption, gerrymandering, and the exploitation of cultural divisions by politicians.
+He identifies multiple factors contributing to this development: the transformation of the media landscape from mainstream sources to fragmented echo chambers, economic disruption that has left many Americans feeling alienated, gerrymandering that creates safe seats and reduces incentives for compromise, and the deliberate exploitation of cultural divisions by political leaders.
+He continues to advance these theories as a public intellectual beyond his academic publications.

 The book grew out of discussions with his students in HIST 104 (Modern American History), a course he co-taught for many years with his wife, Professor Leigh Ann Wheeler, as well as conversations with his son Brady about generational perspectives on political dysfunction.
 Nieman described the work as "a history of American political and social and cultural life that parallels my own life," beginning when he became politically conscious in 1964 and continuing to the present day.
 In the work, Nieman studies how compromise between political opponents remained possible through the early 2000s, citing examples such as Reagan and Tip O'Neill's Social Security reforms and Clinton and Gingrich's attempted Medicare and Social Security overhaul.
 He particularly emphasizes the role of media transformation—from three major networks to today's fractured information ecosystem—in enabling current levels of polarization.

-Nieman served as Secretary-Treasurer of the American Society for Legal History from 1997 to 2000, and was the program chair for American Society for Legal History, the Southern Historical Association and the National Policy History Conference.
+Nieman served as Secretary-Treasurer of the American Society for Legal History from 1997 to 2000, and was the program chair for American Society for Legal History, the Southern Historical Association, and the National Policy History Conference.
 He has also served as a grant screener for the American Council of Learned Societies.

 He served 22 years in senior administrative positions, including eight years as dean at Bowling Green State University, four years as dean at Binghamton University, and ten years as Binghamton's provost.

-Beyond his academic publications, Nieman has been an active public intellectual.
-In his analysis of contemporary American politics, Nieman has argued that while political nastiness has roots in the late 1960s, the current level of polarization is a more recent phenomenon, emerging primarily after 2008.
-He has identified several key factors contributing to this development: the transformation of the media landscape from mainstream sources to fragmented echo chambers, economic disruption that has left many Americans feeling alienated, gerrymandering that creates safe seats and reduces incentives for compromise, and the deliberate exploitation of cultural divisions by political leaders.